You are here

 Overall Merchandise Trade

-The Foreign Trade Division at the Census Bureau offers a wide range of products and services, including very aggregated information online at their website http://www.census.gov/foreign-trade/www/ , as well as detailed data released on CD-Rom and DVD.
+The Foreign Trade Division at the Census Bureau offers a wide range of products and services, including aggregate information online at http://www.census.gov/foreign-trade/index(link is external) ,.
 One of the most utilized products is their monthly data release on U.S. Imports of Merchandise and U.S. Exports of Merchandise.
 These are released on DVD-ROM and contain information on U.S. imports and exports with value, weight, commodity, mode, and country detail.

 Maritime Trade and Transportation

-The Waterborne Commerce Center of the Army Corps of Engineers and the Office of Statistical and Economic Analysis at the Maritime Administration offer a wide range of products and services specific to maritime trade and transportation.
-Specifically, the Waterborne Commerce Center releases the Waterborne Commerce of the United States, a series of publications that provides statistics on the foreign and domestic waterborne commerce moved on the United States waters.
-Also available is The Public Domain Database, which contains aggregated information of foreign and domestic waterborne cargo movements.
-Their website can be accessed here: http://www.ndc.iwr.usace.army.mil/wcsc/wcsc.htm.
+The Waterborne Commerce Center of the U.S. Army Corps of Engineers and the Office of Statistical and Economic Analysis at the Maritime Administration offer a wide range of products and services specific to maritime trade and transportation.
+Specifically, the Waterborne Commerce Center releases the Waterborne Commerce of the United States, a series of publications that provides statistics on the foreign and domestic waterborne commerce moved on US waters.
+Also available is The Public Domain Database, which contains aggregate information of foreign and domestic waterborne cargo movements.
+Their website can be accessed here: http://www.navigationdatacenter.us/wcsc/wcsc.htm. (link is external)

 In addition to these federal sources, the Journal of Commerce's Port Import Export Reporting Service (PIERS) provides data on U.S. international maritime activity, and has data on TEUs.